Why De-stream?

 Evidence which showed Applied level programs severely affected students’ ability to choose the post secondary destination of their choice, and reduced graduation rates were evident for both Grade 9 and 10.

-As a result, the WRDSB has extended de-streaming into Grade 10 to ensure students have all the rich opportunities for learning they deserve and to which they are entitled.
+As a result, the WRDSB has extended de-streaming into Grade 10 to ensure students have all the rich opportunities for learning they deserve.
 By September 2024, most students will take only Academic courses in their Grade 10 year.
 Our goal is to support all students in a high level of academic and personal success and an environment of high expectations combined with individualized support.
 By implementing this program, all students will have access to all pathway options in their Grade 11 year.